-Using payroll, time and labor data to calculate net wage accruals is fundamental to creating a program which employers can be confident that employees are accessing their wages accurately and not creating a liability.
+Using payroll, time, and labor data to calculate net wage accruals is fundamental to creating a program in which employers can be confident that employees are accessing their wages accurately and not creating a liability.

-If wage access is based on an estimation of time or payroll data and funded by a third party, by definition this is providing an advance or loan that must be collected by such third party at a later date — on or after payday.
-This introduces a liability to a third party at payday, and can add additional costs and stress for the employee if the advance or loan cannot be repaid on time.
-Advance and lending providers need to be licensed in each state they operate in, and need to be a registered money transfer agent.
+If wage access is based on an estimation of time or payroll data and funded by a third party, by definition, this is providing an advance or loan that must be collected by such third party at a later date — on or after payday.
+This introduces a liability to a third party at payday and can add additional costs and stress for the employee if the advance or loan cannot be repaid on time.
+Advance and lending providers need to be licensed in each state they operate in and need to be registered money transfer agents.

 Adequacy of funds for immediate cash needs

 Early wage access should provide meaningful liquidity to help employees solve real emergency fund needs, like an unexpected medical bill or car repair.
 Programs designed for only a portion of a single day of pay, or on average $29 per transaction, are not providing amounts sufficient to address most emergency needs but rather are simply funding short-term discretionary spending.

 Policies and fees

 Tailoring policies for the frequency, percentage of net wage accruals, and minimum or maximum amounts ensure responsible access.
 Employers should avoid program design components such as short decision windows, which create impulsive action by employees and are counterproductive to financial wellness goals.